 The biggest cost of having one is food.
 You can expect an average monthly food bill of around $60.

 Another cost to consider is your Lionhead rabbit’s hutch.
-Since your rabbit is most likely going to be trained to a litter box, it will enjoy free roaming in your house or in an outdoor setting.
+Since your rabbit will most likely be trained to a litter box, it will enjoy free roaming in your house or an outdoor setting.

 But when you are away from home or want him to remain in his own space, you’ll need a hutch of some kind.
 This is where his bed, food and water bowls, and the litter box are usually kept.